lainio/err2/README.md

 run `benchmarks` in the project repo and see yourself.

-**Please note** that there are many benchmarks that run *'too fast'* according the normal Go benchmarking rules, i.e. compiler optimisations are working so well that there are no meaningful results.
-But for this type of package where we are competing if-statements, that's exactly what we are hoping to achieve.
+**Please note** that there are many benchmarks that run *'too fast'* according the normal Go benchmarking rules, i.e. compiler optimisations ([inlining](https://en.wikipedia.org/wiki/Inline_expansion)) are working so well that there are no meaningful results.
+But for this type of package where **we are competing if-statements, that's exactly what we are hoping to achieve.** The whole package is written towards that goal.
+Especially with generics it's been quite the effort.

 ## Automatic Error Propagation